Skip to main content

 • Vegetables: The last quarter is for vegetables such as spinach, broccoli or carrots.

-• Dairy: Include a serving of fat-free or low-fat dairy, such as milk, yogurt or cheese, with every meal.
+• Dairy: Include a serving of fat-free or low-fat dairy, such as milk, yogurt or cheese.
 Lactose-free dairy and fortified soy versions of milk and yogurt also are options.

-MyPlate makes healthy eating easier and, with a little creative thinking, you can apply this way of eating when you’ve got an urge for fast food.
+Plus, this method isn't just for eating at home.
+With a little creative thinking, you can apply this way of eating when you’ve got an urge for fast food.
 Just keep in mind that some menu options can be high in salt and include extra calories from saturated fat and added sugars.
-However, when you decide to eat out, MyPlate offers a guide for selecting healthier options from the five food groups and helps you be mindful of portion sizes to stay within your calorie needs.
+However, when you decide to eat out, including choices from the five food groups can help you be mindful of portion sizes to stay within your calorie needs.

 Breakfast

-To eat within the MyPlate recommendations, focus on whole fruits more often instead of 100% fruit juice to get the added benefit of dietary fiber.
-Watch out for sources of added sugars.
+While 100% fruit juice can be included in a healthy eating plan, focus on whole fruits more often.
+Limit juice to get the added benefit of dietary fiber.
+Also be mindful of added sugars.
 For example, instead of adding white or brown sugar to oatmeal, add fruit for a touch of sweetness.

 Here are some tips on how to incorporate the five food groups into some common breakfast menu items.